tetsuromorimura/reinforce-joey/README.md

 * Policy Gradient/Reinforce:
   * reward:
     * bleu: standard corpus_bleu from sacrebleu
-    * scaled_bleu: scales the BLEU locally to the interval [-0.5, 0.5] for each batch
+    * scaled_bleu: scale the BLEU locally to the interval [-0.5, 0.5] for each batch
     * constant: constant reward of 1
   * baseline:
     * False: no baseline
-    * average_reward_baseline: subtracts a running average of all previous BLEUs from the rewards
+    * average_reward_baseline: subtract a running average of all previous BLEUs from the rewards
 * MRT:
-  * add_gold: adds gold/reference to sample space
+  * add_gold: add gold/reference to sample space
   * samples: number of samples
   * alpha: mrt smoothness parameter
   Advantage Actor-Critic: